FoalTS/foal/docs/basics/controller-decorators.md

 // Import an express middleware to display request details import * as morgan from 'morgan';

-import { Injectable, newExpressControllerDecorator, newFoalControllerDecorator, RestController } from '@foal/core';
+import { Injectable, newExpressDecorator, newContextualDecorator, RestController } from '@foal/core';

 function contextLogger(context: any): Promise<any> {
   console.log(context);